-In three years’ time, we have been able to provide nine awards to students registered with the Northeastern University Disability Resource Center (DRC), totaling more than $9,400.
+Since 2018, we have helped fund thirteen awards for students registered with the Northeastern University Disability Resource Center (DRC), totaling $13,800!

-I have heard from award recipients and they are tremendously grateful for your support.
-These awards have made a difference and have given them added peace of mind during a hectic school year.
-As a college student many (many) years ago, I remember what having a few extra dollars in my pocket did for my anxiety level.
+The award recipients are very grateful for your support.
+These awards have made a difference and have given them added peace of mind during a hectic time.
+As a college student many (many) years ago, I remember what having a few extra dollars in my pocket did for lowering my anxiety.
 It made a huge difference.

 Any amount of support would be greatly appreciated, even if it’s just sharing the GoFundMe link.
-I know times are still difficult economically for many.
-No amount is too small!
+I know times are tough economically for many.
+No action is too small!

 For those new to the award, here is an overview of why I started it: